Migrating from the Classic SDK to the Zendesk SDK

 } ?: false

-Step 4 - Register the Firebase Proxy Service in your AndroidManifest.xml file
+Register the proxy service in your AndroidManifest.xml

 <service